dougeby/IntuneDocs/intune/wi-fi-settings-import-windows-8-1.md

 ---
 # required metadata

-title: Import Wi-Fi settings for Windows 8.1 and later
+title: Import Wi-Fi settings for Windows devices in Microsoft Intune - Azure | Microsoft Docs
-titleSuffix: Microsoft Intune
-description: How to import Wi-Fi settings from Windows into an Intune Wi-Fi profile.
+description: Export Wi-Fi settings from a Windows device as an XML file using netsh wlan.
+Then, import this file in Intune to create a Wi-Fi profile for devices running Windows 8.1, Windows 10, and Windows Holographic for Business.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 03/02/2018
+ms.date: 06/27/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune